lf-lang/lf-lang.github.io/packages/documentation/copy/en/tools/Epoch IDE.md

 xattr -cr Epoch.app
 ```

-To install, drag the `Epoch.app`` file to your `Applications`` folder.
+To install, drag the `Epoch.app` file to your `Applications` folder.
 You can then invoke the App as follows:

 ```sh
 open -a Epoch.app
 ```

-**NOTE**: The Lingua Franca compiler uses certain development packages (e.g., `cmake`, `cargo`, or `npm`) to build the programs it generates.
-We recommend using your favorite package manager to install these.

 **NOTE**: On macOS, we recommend starting Epoch from the command line because then it will inherit your `PATH` variable (If you start it by double clicking on the icon, as usual in macOS, it will not target language build tools that are installed on your system, thus leaving it unable to build LF programs).
 To do this, in a terminal window: